 Relocation and Child Custody in Florida

 A Florida court will agree to one parent relocating with a child if both parents sign a written agreement expressing consent to the relocation.
 The agreement should explain the time sharing schedule for the non-relocating parent and any other persons who are entitled to have regular access to the child.
 It should also address transportation arrangements.

-The parent who wishes to relocate without a signed consent agreement must serve a signed petition to the other parent, regarding the relocation, as soon as reasonably possible.
+The parent who wishes to relocate without a signed consent agreement must serve a signed petition to the other parent and file it with the court as soon as reasonably possible.
 The petition must include the address, telephone number and description of the new residence, the date of the intended move or proposed relocation, and a statement describing the reasons for the move.

 Modification of Child Custody in Florida

-For further information about child custody in Florida, please speak with a qualified attorney in Florida or refer to the Florida Domestic Relations statute.
+For further information about child custody in Florida, speak with a qualified attorney or refer to the Florida Domestic Relations statute.
 If you can't afford an attorney, legal aid may be able to help.